Jennyfang135/react-redux-quiz/README.md

 * Cover all countries/capitals, currently only countries A - F.
 * Integrate with Google Maps API to display location of cities.
 * Maybe add some kind of timer.
 * Keep track of best score in local storage.
-Also currently user can 'cheat' by clicking the correct answer after it is revealed.
-* Don't repeat questions already seen - currently there is the possibility of seeing same question twice in a row.
+* Don't repeat questions already seen - currently there is the unlikely possibility of seeing same question twice in a row.
-* Maybe some pictures.
+* Maybe add some pictures.
 * Refactor using GraphQL.
 * Different game modes e.g. text input instead of multiple choice.
 * Currently fairly minimal styling, especially need to add more media queries for responsiveness.
 Only tested on 15inch laptop and iPhone 6S screen.
-* Unit tests.
+* Unit tests!